 The HR Business Partner certificate is comprised of 15 credits.
 Prior to beginning any of the HRD certificate programs, students must complete or receive waivers for two prerequisite courses: HRD 8101 and HRD 8102.
 Students with a year or more of HR experience are eligible to waive HRD 8101: Introduction to HR in the Business World.
-Students with prior research writing experience are eligible to waive HRD 8102: Critical Evaluation and Research Writing.
+Students with prior research experience are eligible to waive HRD 8102: Principles of Evidence-Based HR.